Arthur R. Marshall

-Arthur Raymond Marshall Jr. (1919–1985) was a scientist and Everglades conservationist who spearheaded efforts to preserve Florida’s wetlands.
+Arthur Raymond Marshall Jr. (March 2, 1919 – February 18, 1985) was a scientist and Everglades conservationist who spearheaded efforts to preserve Florida’s wetlands.

 Early life and education

-Born in Charleston, South Carolina, March 2, 1919, Marshall moved to West Palm Beach, Flotrida at the age of six and embraced the outdoor lifestyle of what was, at the time, a largely rural community.
+Born in Charleston, South Carolina, Marshall moved to West Palm Beach, Florida at the age of six and embraced the outdoor lifestyle of what was, at the time, a largely rural community.
 He was known to spend many hours fishing in Lake Worth off the center bridge to Palm Beach and in a floating wheelbarrow that he converted into a boat.
 He and his brothers, Jack and Bill, after moving to Miami, often swam nude in the Miami River.
 He graduated from Miami Edison High School.